-Three holdings exited the portfolio upon, or shortly ahead of, completion of takeover deals: Gresham House, Instem and Sopheon.
+Four holdings exited the portfolio upon, or shortly ahead of, completion of takeover deals: Smart Metering Systems, Instem, Ergomed and Gresham House.

-K3 Business Technology, Celebrus (formerly D4t4) and Concurrent left the portfolio after their senior management equity ownership level fell below the 3% threshold required of all smaller companies in the Economic Advantage investment process.
-The team believes that high senior manager equity ownership gives them 'skin in the game' and helps encourage good alignment of incentives between shareholders and company management.
+K3 Business Technology and Concurrent left the portfolio after their senior management equity ownership level fell below the 3% threshold required of all smaller companies in the Economic Advantage investment process.
+The team believes that high senior manager equity ownership both provides alignment of incentives between shareholders and company management and also in many cases leads to more conservatism in the way they manage the business.